 - Justify: To provide an explanation for something

-Playing jazz recordings or showing videos of jellyfish provide both vocabulary and context.
+Playing jazz recordings or showing videos of jellyfish provides both vocabulary and context.
 Those experiences will help your learners connect with these words, and connect these words to the wider world.

 The Book of J